 I don’t think we will see the death of the gamepad as the dominant control scheme for Virtual Reality for quite some time.
 Most likely the game pad will shift forms instead in order to create the hybrid controller/hand tracking systems discussed in Part 2.

 Next is where things start getting really exciting!
 I'll dive into hand tracking, hybrid controllers, and what this means for game/experience design.
 Following that we'll look at full body tracking systems, virtual/physical experiences, biometrics, and more.

-Header image of the Perception Neuron motion capture system for VR and VFX.
+Notes: Header image of the Perception Neuron motion capture system for VR and VFX.